sonofmammon/python-fundamentals/HackerRank/Search/Hash Tables: Ice Cream Parlor.md

 4
 4
 2 2 4 3
 ```
 **Sample Output**
 ```
 1 4
 1 2
 ```
 **Explanation**
 Sunny and Johnny make the following two trips to the parlor:

-1. The first time, they pool together  dollars.
-There are five flavors available that day and flavors  and  have a total cost of  .
+1. The first time, they pool together `money = 4` dollars.
+There are five flavors available that day and flavors `1` and `4` have a total cost of `1 + 3 = 4`.
-2. The second time, they pool together  dollars.
-There are four flavors available that day and flavors  and  have a total cost of  .
+2. The second time, they pool together `money = 4` dollars.
+There are four flavors available that day and flavors `1` and `2` have a total cost of  .
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NjU5NjcxMjQsLTE1Nzg4OTI0OTddfQ
-==
+eyJoaXN0b3J5IjpbNDAwMzYyNzU3LC0xNTc4ODkyNDk3XX0=
 -->